 3. Should I get a watermelon slicer?

 Getting a watermelon slicer is always a good option if you want professionally cut fruit that isn't torn and broken.
 The watermelon slicers come with molded handles, metal tips, and serrated edges, making the cutting a breeze.
 The slicer will make the job even easier if you have learned how to cut a watermelon into cubes.

 4. When are watermelons in season?

-The season for watermelon starts from May and usually tends to go as long as till September.
-It is a summer season fruit, and you should make the most out of it in these months.
+The season for watermelon starts from May and usually tends to go as long as until September.
+It is a summer season fruit, and you should make the most of it in these months.
 However, keep in mind that the exact months for watermelon growth can change based on your location.

 5. Can I freeze watermelon?

 Watermelon is one of those fruits that are freezer-friendly.
 However, keep in mind that it might get a little mushy once it thaws.
 This is why if you are freezing watermelon, it is best to use it for making smoothies or lemonades.
 Use your lessons on how to cut a watermelon into cubes, and freeze them in cube shapes to save space.

 6. Are watermelon rinds edible?

 Yes, watermelon rinds are safe to eat and prove to have no harmful effects.
 While the internal part of the watermelon, the pink flesh, is eaten worldwide, the rest is edible.
 Most commonly eaten in China, the green part or the rinds of the watermelon can be eaten.